ElJeringas/ELJeringas/README.md

 Recently i was learning about front-end programming, studying: html, css , js. 🌱

 I'm always trying to grow and learn something new.
-My hobbies are playing the guitar,listen music, studying languages, practice yoga, reading, and go to run 🏃.
+My hobbies are playing the guitar,listen to music, studying languages, practice yoga, reading, and go to run 🏃.

 ## What I'm focusing on.⚡